leogoesger/eflow-readme/README.md

 ### Peak Magnitude Flows

 To describe the peak magnitude season, a suite of metrics are calculated for the 10%, 20%, and 50% exeedance values of annual peak flow (10, 5, and 2 year recurrence intervals).
-High flows may exceed these exceedance values multiple times in some years and not at all in other years.
+Flow may exceed these exceedance values multiple times in some years and not at all in other years.

-* **High flow magnitude**
+* **Peak flow magnitude**
-  * Peak flow magnitude above the high flow exceedance threshold
+  * Peak flow magnitude (10%, 20%, 50% exeedance values of annual peak flow --> 10, 5, and 2 year recurrence intervals)
-* **High flow timing**
-  * Date of the peak flow for each high flow exceedance event
-* **High flow duration**
+* **Peak flow duration**
-  * Continuous duration that flow remains above the high flow exceedance threshold
+  * Duration of peak flows over wet season (cumulative number of days in which a given peak-flow recurrence interval is exceeded in a year).
-* **High flow frequency**
+* **Peak flow frequency**
-  * Number of times threshold is exceeded per water year
+  * Frequency of peak flow events over wet season (number of times in which a given peak-flow recurrence interval is exceeded in a year).

 ### Spring Recession Flows